UP 4 PLACES IN 2022

 “I advise my students to use Canva for learning activities (creating infographics) and assignments (e-portfolio).
 This is b/c of student recommendations over the years based on its user-friendly design.
 I also see that they are expanding the free features regularly.”
 Karen Caldwell, University educator and consultant, CAnada

 “My use of the graphic design website Canva has evolved over the years.
 I started by using it to create graphics and printable signs for classes.
 Now I also use it to create presentations (which can include embedded content, slides, videos, etc.).
-As I just revisited Canvafeatures in writing this past, I discovered even more things I wasn’t even aware that Canvacan do.”
+As I just revisited Canva features, I discovered even more things I wasn’t even aware that Canva can do.”
 Bonni Stachowiak, Producer and host of the Teaching in Higher Ed podcast, USA

 “Graphic design made easy.
 That’s Canva.
 In my post “Easy Decor for LMS”, I demonstrate how I make buttons, about me’s, and other graphics in my Learning Management System to jazz up my course shells.
 I also utilize the Canva for Education account so students can make and submit creative projects.”
 Lauran Kerr-Heraly, History Professor, USA